michaelmaitland/myblog/content/blog/first.md

 +++
+date = 2023-08-09
-title = "My First Post: What to Expect" date = 2023-08-09
+title = "My First Post: What to Expect" updated = 2023-08-09

+description=""
+authors=["Michael Maitland"]
 +++

 This is my first blog post.
 The purpose of this blog is to demonstrate that I've correctly configured the initial version of the blog, using [Zola](https://www.getzola.org), and to make sure that it works when deployed using GitHub actions from the repo that can be found [here](https://github.com/michaelmaitland/myblog).